Chintamani26/ctrl-shift-delusion-main/EXAMPLE_COMMANDS.md

 ```

 ```
-Nexus reveals a shocking truth about the hackathon.
+Nexus reveals a shocking truth about the hackathon's true purpose.
 ```

 ```